-There are several methods individuals can use to report harassment and sexual misconduct.
+There are several methods individuals can use to report sexual harassment and retaliation.

 Reporting to a Responsible Employee

 Mandated Reporters are required to report any alleged incidents of sexual harassment or retaliation they have witnessed or been made aware of to the Title IX Coordinator.

 All University employees, including all hourly and full-time faculty, staff (other than those in Student Health Services and Counseling Services), and contract vendor employees are considered Mandated Reporters.
 Students identified as Head Residents, Resident Advisers, ELSA Community Advisors, Orientation Student Leaders, and Orientation Transfer Leads are also considered Mandated Reporters.

 All Public Safety employees, including student workers, are Mandated Reporters.
 Mandated Reporters are expected to report to the Title IX Coordinator as much detailed information as was made available to them, including the Complainant’s name, the Respondent’s name, or any other relevant details.